 - CU Restorative Justice: Restorative Justice helps to address the relationship between victims, offenders, and the community in a way that repairs the impacts of an incident, holds the offender accountable for their actions, and builds community.

 - Written Warning: A warning is a written statement from the conduct officer that the behavior was inappropriate and that more serious conduct action will be taken should subsequent violations of policy occur.

 - Honor Code Probation: Probation is a status on which the university can place students found responsible for violating the Honor Code.
 It includes a written statement that the student’s behavior was inappropriate and a timeframe within which the student remains on that status.
 Any violation of the Honor Code or the conditions of probation committed during the probationary period will result in further disciplinary action.

 - Honor Code Suspension: A student is required to leave the university, and not participate in any university activities, for a specified amount of time.
 This sanction is noted on a student’s transcript during the period of the suspension, and a student must apply for readmission after the term of the suspension if that student wishes to remain a student at the university.
-A suspension includes an exclusion from all University of Colorado system property for the duration of the suspension.
+A suspension may include an exclusion from all University of Colorado system property for the duration of the suspension.
 Any exceptions to that exclusion must be approved by the director of Student Conduct & Conflict Resolution or that person’s designee.